ihmeuw/vivarium/docs/source/concepts/lookup.rst

 :class:`Lookup Table <vivarium.framework.lookup.table.LookupTable>` examines the
 provided data and configures itself accordingly.
 If the data is a scalar value (or list/tuple of scalars), the table simply broadcasts those values over the population index when called.
-If the data is a :class:`pandas.DataFrame`, the table delegates to an
+If the data is a :class:`pandas.DataFrame` or :class:`pandas.Series`, the table delegates to an :class:`Interpolation <vivarium.framework.lookup.interpolation.Interpolation>` object that handles both categorical and continuous parameter lookups.
-:class:`Interpolation <vivarium.framework.lookup.interpolation.Interpolation>`
-object that handles both categorical and continuous parameter lookups.
 The :class:`Interpolation <vivarium.framework.lookup.interpolation.Interpolation>`